 - (a) Motion to Shorten Time.
-A motion to shorten time must: - (1) include a description of the relief requested in the underlying motion and concisely state the reasons a hearing on shortened notice is necessary; - (2) be accompanied a sworn statement setting forth the following: - [A] the efforts to contact opposing counsel or other interested parties to obtain their consent to a hearing on shortened time; - [B] when that contact was made; - [C] the method of contact, or if counsel or the parties were not consulted, how the movant attempted to contact counsel or the parties; and - [D] whether such consent was obtained. - (3) In addition to filing the motion for shortened notice, a movant seeking shortened time must: - [A] separately file the motion the movant seeks to have heard on shortened time; and - [B] lodge a proposed order granting the motion for shortened time.
+A motion to shorten time must: - (1) include a description of the relief requested in the underlying motion and concisely state the reasons a hearing on shortened notice is necessary; - (2) be accompanied by a sworn statement utilizing the Contact Information Sheet for Proposed Order Shortening Time, AK LBF 43, or a form substantially similar thereto setting forth the following: - [A] the efforts to contact opposing counsel or other interested parties to obtain their consent to a hearing on shortened time; - [B] when that contact was made; - [C] the method of contact, or if counsel or the parties were not consulted, how the movant attempted to contact counsel or the parties; and - [D] whether such consent was obtained. - (3) In addition to filing the motion for shortened notice, a movant seeking shortened time must: - [A] separately file the motion the movant seeks to have heard on shortened time; and - [B] lodge a proposed order granting the motion for shortened time.